-Delicious foil baked Cod fish, cooked with grape tomatoes, lemon and onion.
-An easy scrod dish to serve with a side salad or in tacos.
+Delicious cod foil baked with grape tomatoes, lemon and onion.
+An easy scrod dish ready to serve with a side salad or in tacos.

 Hello friends!
 I’m writing from Virginia these past couple of weeks!
 While visiting my mom we made baked cod fish in foil for dinner one night and I am more than excited to share this with you!
 Not only because it is fabulous but incredibly easy too!